 When you overload your washing machine, several issues can arise that affect its functionality and longevity.
 Here are the major consequences you should be aware of:

-Overcrowded machines may lead to uneven distribution of water and detergent, resulting in dirty or unwashed clothes. -
+- Poor Cleaning Results: Overcrowded machines may lead to uneven distribution of water and detergent, resulting in dirty or unwashed clothes.

-An overloaded machine can become imbalanced during the spin cycle, leading to a noisy operation and possible machine movement. -
+- Unbalanced Loads: An overloaded machine can become imbalanced during the spin cycle, leading to a noisy operation and possible machine movement.

-Running an overloaded washer may force it to work harder, increasing your utility bills. -
+- Higher Energy Consumption: Running an overloaded washer may force it to work harder, increasing your utility bills.

 Understanding Washing Machine Capacity